riyadomf/knowledgeRelay/README.md

 ### Knowledge Retrieval

 * Implemented a RAG-based query engine to retrieve relevant chunks with metadata.
-* Used `contextualize_qa_chain` to reformulate user questions using prior conversation context for improved precision.
+* Used `contextualize_qa_chain` to reformulate follow-up questions using prior conversation context for improved precision.
 * LLM responses are grounded in retrieved sources, with file and context references included.

 ---